Once upon a time, states where weed is legal were a rarity – an exception to the rule of federal prohibition.

-Maine’s marijuana legalization bill permits possession of up to one ounce of pot and eight grams of concentrates, and compels the state’s cannabis regulator to issue retail licenses for dispensaries by January 1, 2022.
+Montana’s marijuana legalization bill permits possession of up to one ounce of pot and eight grams of concentrates.

 The enabling legislation passed by lawmakers also requires counties that voted against Initiative 190 to hold a new vote on whether or not to opt-in to retail cannabis sales.

 Recreational weed possession became legal in Nevada on January 1, 2017, following voter-approval of the Regulation and Taxation of Marijuana Act in November 2016.

 Adults 21 and older who are not part of the state’s medical cannabis program can legally possess up to one ounce of flower and 3.5 grams of concentrates, but home cultivation is only permitted for those who live further than 25 miles away from a recreational pot retailer.